Overview

 Representative Experience

-- Defended an Am Law 100 firm in a malicious prosecution lawsuit.
-Obtained a complete dismissal of the lawsuit through a strategic motion, protecting our client’s reputation, and defended the judgment on appeal, resulting in a unanimous affirmation by the appellate court.
+- Represented an Am Law 100 firm in a malicious prosecution lawsuit.
+Obtained a complete dismissal of the complaint through a strategic motion and defended the judgment on appeal, resulting in a unanimous affirmation by New York's appellate court.

 Insights + Events